-You can control your diabetes by the way you live.
-Our health depends in our our lifestyle.
-However, if you already have a diabetes you should have to find treatments to control it.
-Here are some tips in this article about how to control your diabetes.
+You can control diabetes by the way you live.
+Our health depends on our lifestyle.
+However, if you already have diabetes, you should have to find treatments to control it.
+Here are some tips in this article about how to manage your diabetes.

-Manganese is vital in the production of natural insulin and therefore important in the treatment of diabetes.
-It is found in citrus fruits, in the outer covering of nuts, grains and in the green leaves of edible plants.
+Manganese is vital in the production of natural insulin and therefore valuable in the treatment of diabetes.
+It found in citrus fruits, in the outer covering of nuts, grains and the green leaves of edible plants.

-Magnesium – Magnesium also decreases the need for vitamin B6 and if it is increased in the diet, the amount of xanthurenic acid in the blood is reduced, even without vitamin B6 supplement.
+Magnesium – Magnesium also decreases the need for vitamin B6, and if increased in the diet, the amount of xanthurenic acid in the blood is reduced, even without vitamin B6 supplement.
 Moreover, magnesium is also necessary to active enzymes containing vitamin B6.

-Blood magnesium being particularly low in diabetic, it may be reasonably inferred that diabetes can result from a combined deficiency of vitamin B6 and magnesium.
-It may therefore, be advisable for any person with diabetes or a family history of the disease to take the at least 500 mg of magnesium and 10 mg of B6 daily.
+Blood magnesium being unusually low in diabetic, it may reasonably infer that diabetes can result from a combined deficiency of vitamin B6 and magnesium.
+It may, therefore, be advisable for any person with diabetes or a family history of the disease to take the at least 500 mg of magnesium and 10 mg of B6 daily.

-The loss of magnesium in diabetic ketosis has been known for many years.
+The loss of magnesium in diabetic ketosis has known for many years.
 About 37 percent of infants born to diabetic mothers have been found to be lacking in this mineral.
-It has also been found that children aged five to 18 years with well-controlled type-1 diabetes have lows serum magnesium values.
+It has also found that children aged five to 18 years with well-controlled type-1 diabetes have low serum magnesium values.

 Chromium – According to Dr. Richard A. Anderson, at the U. S. Department of Agriculture’s Human Nutrition Research Center in Beltsville, Maryland, whatever the blood sugar problem, chromium tends to normalize it.
 Dr. Anderson believes that increased prevalence of type-2 diabetes is partly due to a deficiency of chromium in the diet.